You have big plans, but before your business can officially take off, you’ll need to make a bit of an investment.

 LLC Name Reservation Fee

 If you’ve found a great name for your LLC, but you’re worried that someone else might take it, your first move could be to reserve it with the Alaska Department of Commerce, Community, and Economic Development.
-This is an optional step, but a useful one.
+This is an optional step, but a useful one in some circumstances.
 You can reserve a business name online or by mail for $25, which will prevent any other Alaska business from using it for 120 days.
 Before your reservation ends, you can renew it for 120 more days by paying another $25 fee.

 Articles of Organization Fee

 This is the big one, the most important (and most expensive) form that you’ll file to start your Alaska LLC.
 Filing the Articles of Organization officially registers your business with the state and locks in your LLC name (whether you’ve reserved it or not).
 The Department of Commerce, Community, and Economic Development offers online and paper forms, which both cost $250 to file.
-The good news is that as long as your Articles of Organization is accepted, this is a one-time fee.
+The good news is that as long as your Articles of Organization are accepted, this is a one-time fee.

 Business License Fee

 You’ve filed your Articles of Organization, but you can’t begin doing business just yet.
-First, Alaska mandates that you acquire a Business License.
-Apply for your Business License online or by submitting a paper application for a $50 fee.
+First, Alaska mandates that you acquire a business license.
+Apply for your business license online or by submitting a paper application for a $50 fee.
 A $25 discounted rate is available for senior citizens and veterans.

 LLC Formation Service

-Starting an LLC can be a complicated and time-consuming process.
-If you want to spend less time on paperwork and more time planning your business, you might opt for an LLC formation service.
-These services take care of the registration process for you, so you don’t have to spend the time on research, paperwork, and filings.
+Starting an LLC in Alaska can be a complicated and time-consuming process.
+If you want to spend less time on paperwork and more time planning your business, you might opt for an LLC setup website.
+These services take care of the registration process for you, so you don’t have to spend time on research, paperwork, and filings.

-Most of these services offer basic LLC formation service like Articles of Organization filing, tax consultations, and phone/email support for a flat rate, with options to pay more for premium packages with premium services like Employer Identification Numbers, Operating Agreements, and expedited filing.
+Most of these services (which are often frequently used LegalZoom LLC alternatives) offer registration services like Articles of Organization filing, tax consultations, and phone/email support for a flat rate, with options to pay more for premium packages with premium services like employer identification numbers, operating agreements, and expedited filing.

 Registered Agent Service

 While you can be the registered agent for your own LLC, this puts pressure on you to keep up with business filings and potential legal disputes.
 Sometimes it’s better to hand off that responsibility to a professional.
-A registered agent service ensures that your annual reports and other forms are filed efficiently and on-time, saving you from the penalties of delinquent filings and the stress of having to do it yourself.
+A registered agent service ensures that your annual reports and other forms are filed efficiently, saving you from the penalties of delinquent filings and the stress of having to do it yourself.

 If you have questions or concerns about the LLC formation process or if it’s the best business structure for you, sometimes it’s best not to take chances and consult an attorney.
 They’re not cheap, but they can provide essential business advice, professional filing assistance, and peace of mind.

 Some attorneys offer free consultations (usually 30-60 minutes) but will charge by the hour after that.
 On average, business attorneys charge between $150-350 per hour.
-Some will offer a flat rate for setting up an LLC, which can range from $500-2000.
+Some will offer a flat rate for setting up an LLC, which can range from $500-2,000.